-In late 2018, Congress enacted its most sweeping prison reform legislation in a generation.
-Formally known as the First Step Act, the law's purpose is to shorten sentences somewhat for particular crimes and improve conditions of incarceration for some inmates as well.
+In late 2018, Congress enacted its most sweeping prison reform legislation in a generation, the First Step Act, designed to shorten sentences and improve conditions of incarceration.

-While momentous, the prison reform law deals solely with the federal criminal justice system and has no direct impact on the states, which house the vast majority of prison inmates.
-Nevertheless, the legislation will meaningfully affect defendants prosecuted for federal crimes, such as drug-trafficking and firearms offenses.
+While momentous, the First Step Act prison reforms applied only to the federal criminal justice system.
+It had a meaningful effect on defendants prosecuted for federal drug and firearms offenses, but no direct impact on the states, which house the vast majority of prison inmates.

 Mandatory Minimum Sentences Eased

-One of the new prison reform law's most significant changes relates to automatic sentences.
-In previous decades the central thrust of criminal justice reform had been to make prison sentences tougher and more uniform.
-Congress had forced federal judges to sentence many defendants to at least a certain minimum number of years in prison, regardless of any extenuating circumstances that otherwise might have led to leniency.
+One of the most significant changes to result from the First Step Act relates to automatic sentences.
+Since the mid-1980s, the thrust of criminal justice reform had been to make prison sentences tougher.
+Federal judges were forced to sentence defendants to a mandatory minimum number of years in prison.

-The 2018 law doesn’t repeal mandatory sentencing laws, but it shrinks the length of the minimums.
-For instance, a defendant who previously would have been subject to a mandatory minimum sentence of 20 years might now face one of 15 years.
-In addition, the new legislation allows judges greater discretion to ignore the minimums in some circumstances.
+The First Step Act did not repeal mandatory sentencing laws, but it shrank the length of those minimum sentences.
+A defendant who previously would have been sentenced to 20 years might now face 15 years.
+The new law also gave judges greater discretion to ignore the mandatory minimum in some circumstances.